Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 .. warning::

-    Be sure to use question marks when building SQL statements, otherwise your application will be vulnerable to SQL injection when using string formatting.
+    Be sure to use question marks when building SQL statements via ``db.execute``, otherwise your application will be vulnerable to SQL injection when using string formatting.

 Close View
 ++++++++++

-This view lets the user mark a task as closed, flsh a success message and redirects back to the *list_view* page.
+This view lets the user mark a task as closed, flahes a success message and redirects back to the *list_view* page.

 .. code-block:: python